Stephen Sondheim: Adam Guettel

-After he was mentored by Hammerstein, Sondheim returned the favor, saying that he loved "passing on what Oscar passed on to me".
+Having been mentored by Hammerstein, Sondheim returned the favor, saying that he loved "passing on what Oscar passed on to me".
 In an interview with Sondheim for The Legacy Project, composer-lyricist Adam Guettel (son of Mary Rodgers and grandson of Richard Rodgers) recalled how as a 14-year-old boy he showed Sondheim his work.
-Guettel was "crestfallen" since he had come in "sort of all puffed up thinking [he] would be rained with compliments and things", which was not the case since Sondheim had some "very direct things to say".
+Guettel was "crestfallen" since he had come in "sort of all puffed up thinking I would be rained with compliments and things", which was not the case since Sondheim had some "very direct things to say".
 Later, Sondheim wrote and apologized to Guettel for being "not very encouraging" when he was actually trying to be "constructive".

-Sondheim also mentored a fledgling Jonathan Larson, attending Larson's workshop for his Superbia (originally an adaptation of Nineteen Eighty-Four).
-In Larson's musical Tick, Tick...
-Boom!, the phone message is played in which Sondheim apologizes for leaving early, says he wants to meet him and is impressed with his work.
-After Larson's death, Sondheim called him one of the few composers "attempting to blend contemporary pop music with theater music, which doesn't work very well; he was on his way to finding a real synthesis.
-A good deal of pop music has interesting lyrics, but they are not theater lyrics".
-A musical-theater composer "must have a sense of what is theatrical, of how you use music to tell a story, as opposed to writing a song.
-Jonathan understood that instinctively."
+After Guettel's musical Floyd Collins premiered off-Broadway, Sondheim put a song from it, "The Riddle Song", on a list of songs he "wish[ed] he had written" for the Library of Congress.
+In an interview with Library of Congress Senior Music Specialist Mark Eden Horowitz, Sondheim said: I've been around the block so many times that I tend to be ahead of the chordal structure of most music... in the musical theater...
+So when it surprises, it really surprises...
+Sometimes, as in a score like Floyd Collins, which I think is a great score, I want to study the music...
+I really want to see how he did it.
+It's not all that dissonant music, it's that he's got a fresh mind; he doesn't go where you expect him to, and yet it sounds inevitable... you get that in Kern, and you get that in Adam's work too, and that's the mark of a good composer.